Maelstrom8/Malignance/README.md

 - If you want to see which mods are being used and some details on them - see [Gameplay Documentation](https://github.com/Maelstrom8/Ascalon/blob/main/Gameplay%20Documentation.md)
 - If you want to get into the modding aspects of this list - see [Modding Documentation](https://github.com/Maelstrom8/Ascalon/blob/main/Modding%20Documentation.md)
-- If there is anything else you are looking for, see the very top of the page.
+- If there is anything else you are looking for, refer to the links at the very top?

 ## Requirements